MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 ## Next steps

-The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere, and Java Spring MVC.
+The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere, and Java Spring Boot.

-We recommend following the chapters in successive order for your platform of choice.
+We recommend following the articles in successive order for your platform of choice.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.

 Each platform has guidance on the following tasks: